KenCrandall/Lawnchair.php/README.md

-Lawnchair.php is a port of PHP port of Lawnchair.js
+Lawnchair.php is a PHP port of Lawnchair.js

 See http://westcoastlogic.com/lawnchair/ for the original javascript library.